-Where safeguarding remains in place around Handsacre, a qualifying owner-occupier of a property can serve a Blight Notice and apply to the Secretary of State for Transport to purchase their property.
+Where safeguarding remains in place, a qualifying owner-occupier of a property can serve a Blight Notice and apply to the Secretary of State for Transport to purchase their property.

-In all other areas of the former Phase 2a route, Blight Notices will be considered under the statutory framework.
+Blight Notices will be considered under the statutory framework.
 The Secretary of State for Transport has the right to counter Blight Notices where land is not required.

 Express Purchase is not available for properties in areas where HS2 safeguarding has been removed.
+Express Purchase is not available where Safeguarding has been retained to allow for enhancements to Leeds station.